Civil to Strangers: "Home Front Novel"

 Pym wrote this unfinished, untitled novel in 1939.
-The 28-year-old Pym had finished studying at St Hilda's College, Oxford and returned home to Oswestry to live with her parents and participate in voluntary work before and during the commencement of World War II.
+After studying at St Hilda's College, Oxford, Pym had returned home to Oswestry to live with her parents.
+She participated in voluntary work before and during the commencement of World War II.
 The novel chronicles life in a village during 1939, based on Pym's own experiences as she was writing.
-Pym abandoned the manuscript to write Crampton Hodnet in 1940, and was then distracted by her war service, leaving the manuscript finished.
+Pym abandoned the manuscript to write Crampton Hodnet in 1940, and was then distracted by her war service, leaving the manuscript unfinished.
 In the 1960s, she considered updating the manuscript, since she thought its wartime setting might be attractive to publishers, but ultimately did no more work on it.

-The incomplete manuscript is 195 pages, however this volume only includes polished excerpts from it.
+The incomplete manuscript is 195 pages; however, this volume only includes polished excerpts from it.

 So Very Secret

-Pym's only spy novel, So Very Secret features an ordinary unmarried woman, Cassandra Swan, who is the daughter of an Anglican canon.
-When Cassandra's friend Harriet disappears, Cassandra discovers that her friend did secret work for the Foreign Office, and sets out to find her, becoming entangled in an espionage plot amongst the usual Pym cast of priests and academics.
+Pym's only spy novel, So Very Secret features an ordinary unmarried woman, Cassandra Swan, whose father had been an Anglican vicar.
+When Cassandra's friend Harriet disappears while staying with her, Cassandra discovers that her friend did secret work for the Foreign Office, and sets out to find her, becoming entangled in an espionage plot amongst the usual Pym cast of priests and academics.
 Pym wrote the novel while living in Oswestry in 1940 and 1941.
 However, she found herself struggling with the need for such a strong plot, writing in a letter that "I don't quite know what I'm driving at".
 It was the observational humour that was most notable about the text.
-Pym completed the first draft, however she had to register for formal military service in October 1941, and had no more time to write due to her war service.
+Pym completed the first draft; however, she had to register for war work in October 1941, and had no more time to write during the war.